DrewRoss5/RusticTacToe/README.md

 </ul>

 # Usage
 Currently, the game takes two human players.
-Simply download this repo, and use the `cargo run` command, and you can play the game from the terminal.
+Simply clone this repo, and use the `cargo run` command, and you can play the game from the terminal.